Darnell Mooney Player Prop Bets for NFL Week 17 | Chicago vs. New York 1/2/2022

 Matchup vs. New York

-- Mooney had 36 receiving yards in one career matchup against the Giants, 16.5 fewer than his receiving yards prop bet over/under for Sunday's game (52.5).
+- Mooney's 36 receiving yards in his one matchup against the Giants are 17.5 fewer than his over/under for Sunday's game.

 - Mooney caught a touchdown pass in that outing against the Giants.